kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 We can see that we're storing our scope in there, and we're also creating our actual shell instance by resolving an `IOrchardShell` &mdash; and importantly we're doing that in our newly created scope, meaning that we've got just the right registrations and setup for our tenant, isolated from other tenants and their own shells.

-We can finish up looking at shell and shell context creation now by just tying up a loose end &mdash; the other difference between a seup context and a normal shell context.
+We can finish up looking at shell and shell context creation now by just tying up a loose end &mdash; the other difference between a setup context and a normal shell context.
 The following code appears in `CreateShellContext` before we return a newly created `ShellContext` with our shell scope:

 {% highlight csharp %}